Quarter-a-Pencil Salesman

 Once the tardy bell rang and the students took their seats, one of the students needed a pencil.
 Another student, an easy-going kind of guy, pulled a new pencil from his pencil bag and handed it over to the other student, who exchanged a quarter for it.

 This little story came to mind when I thought about my business venture.
-I wish I had started learning all the ins and outs of running a business earlier in life because it is hard work, and I often get overwhelmed.
+I wish I had started learning all the ins and outs of running a business earlier in life because it’s hard work, and I often get overwhelmed.

-This leads me to this: if you have a student at home, helping them begin a business would be a great way to educate them about making money and other valuable responsibilities, even if it were only a six-month project for the value of learning how to manage money.
+If you have a student at home, helping them begin a business would be a great way to educate them about making money and other valuable responsibilities.

 A business venture seems scary, and it is.
 There’s so much to think about and questions that can’t be answered fast enough.
 Where to start?
 How to start?
 Who to trust?
-Who can help you?
-But starting with a tiny idea won’t be overwhelming.
+Who can help?
+So, starting with a tiny idea would be more manageable.

-Pre-teens or teens will learn life-long skills.
-Skills in marketing, communication, money management, product order, and distribution.
+Pre-teens or teens learn life-long skills, skills in marketing, communication, money management, product order, and distribution.
 Even a pencil salesman implements all these skills.

 So, selling something familiar will make it easier for a student.
 The example above is a boy who knew he could sell pencils.
 His customer base was all around him.
 Every student in the school needed pencils, and he knew he could sell some here and there.
-He filled a need.
+He filled a need and made a profit.

 Every child, pre-teen, or teenager needs to build a business at some point in their early years, even if it’s small and only for a few months.

 Find a need and fill it.
 In the case of my pencil salesman, he used the organic, word-of-mouth type of marketing around him.
 I don’t think he created flyers and distributed them.
-Instead, I believe he told every class he attended that he sold pencils, and it organically spread.
-He truly found a need to fill and knew he could capitalize on it.
+Instead, he told every class he attended that he sold pencils, and it organically spread.
+He truly found a need to fill and capitalized on it.

 Communication is key